RiyaBhurse/ExpirySync-Dual-Dashboard/README.md

    ```
 3. Verify the rendered `README.md` on your GitHub repository.

-### Notes
-- This format uses headings and sections for clarity, suitable for GitHub’s Markdown rendering.
-- Replace `https://github.com/yourusername/ExpirySync-Dual-Dashboard.git` with your actual repository URL.
 - The project logic (donation today, 50% off for 1-3 days) is documented as of July 15, 2025.
 - If you need to add more sections (e.g., screenshots, API documentation), let me know!